fontforge/fontforge/CONTRIBUTING.md

 - Return statements should be inline with the indentation level they are being put on.
 - Use POSIX/gnulib APIs in preference to glib, e.g. `strdup` instead of `g_strdup` and `xvasprintf` instead of `g_printf_strdup`.
 This minimizes the impact of non-standard types and functions.

-### Submitting a Pull Request

-Pull Requests are submitted via GitHub, an online developers’ network.

-- Fork the [FontForge repository](https://github.com/fontforge/fontforge) from GitHub.
-- Commit your changes locally using `git`, and push them to your personal fork.
-- From the main page of your fork, click on the green “Fork” button in order to submit a Pull Request.
-- Your pull request will be tested via [Travis CI](https://travis-ci.org/) to automatically indicate that your changes do not prevent compilation.
-FontForge is a big program, so Travis can easily take over 20 minutes to confirm your changes are buildable.
-Please be patient.
-- If it reports back that there are problems, you can log into the Travis system and check the log report for your pull request to see what the problem was.
-If no error is shown, just re-run the Travis test for your pull-request (that failed) to see a fresh report since the last report may be for someone else that did a later pull request, or for mainline code.
-If you add new code to fix your issue/problem, then take note that you need to check the next pull request in the Travis system.
-Travis issue numbers are different from GitHub issue numbers.